UO-CIT-anthonyhudson/cit281-p06/README.md

-## CIT 281 Project 01
+## CIT 281 Project 06

-In this project, we had to:
-- Use the command line interface (CLI) of your operating system to create a number of folders
-- List the folders in a tree-like structure
-- Use the ping command, and practice using the break keyboard sequence
-- Create and execute a JavaScript files using Node.js and Visual Studio Code (VSCode) terminal and Run and Debug

-Throughout the project, I refined my skills with the CLI commands, as well as got practice with VSCode and executing non-web server Node.js JS code.
+In this project, we had to create three classes.
+First class is the Shape class that will serve as a base class for the other two classes.
+Second class is the Rectangle class that will inherit from Shape class.
+Third class is the Triangle class that also will inherit from the Shape class.

+Throughout the project, I got a ton of practice with classes.
+The entire project was centered around making classes and functions, then using those same classes and functions in the next class.
+This was my favorite project of the year.

 Click "View on GitHub" button to see project code.